coreos/fedora-coreos-pipeline/HACKING.md

 (Any password will work).
 The IP address to log in here may differ according to the output from `oc cluster up`.

-We'll want to match the project name used in CentOS CI:
+Ideally you will match the project name used for prod in CentOS CI (`fedora-coreos`), but feel free to use a different project name like `fedora-coreos-devel` if you'd like.

 ```
 oc new-project fedora-coreos